 The School’s experienced Medical Centre staff provide expert care whenever needed and we also have a confidential Independent Listener and a chaplaincy team.

-Seamless journey from Junior School to Senior School
+Seamless journey from year 1 to year 13

-The Junior and Senior sections at St Leonards are closely integrated and, as you would expect in an all-through school, the transition is seamless.
+The Junior and Senior years at St Leonards are closely integrated and, as you would expect in an all-through school, the transition is seamless.

 On a practical level our Junior pupils will already be familiar with Senior pupils and members of the Senior teaching staff.
-That’s because Sixth Form students get involved helping Junior pupils with the likes of language studies, sports coaching and dance, and because the Junior pupils will already have received some lessons from Senior teachers.
+That’s because Sixth Form pupils get involved by helping younger children with the likes of language studies, sports coaching and dance, and because the Junior pupils will already have received some lessons from Senior teachers.

 In addition, towards the end of their Junior days, pupils in Year 6 spend a full, timetabled week in the Senior section of the school, and stay for a sleepover in one of the boarding houses.
 It’s great preparation before they take the step up for real.